-Even our knowledge of our own selves is impugned by Hume's philosophy, as we will see.
-So why should we believe in empiricism?
+Even our knowledge of our selves, P5, is impugned by Hume's philosophy.

+Descartes took his existence to be among our most secure beliefs.

+Hume argues, as we will see, that, despite its apparent obviousness, we do not have that knowledge.

+Given Hume's inference of skepticism, we might ask why we should believe in empiricism.

 Berkeley assumes empiricism.

 Locke argues against innate ideas, defending empiricism on Ockhamist grounds.

 Hume has a more direct argument, from reflection on our psychology.

 HE1.
-All our beliefs about the world are either directly derived from sense impressions, or are the result of reasoning about cause and effect relations.
+All our beliefs about the world are either directly derived from sense impressions or are the results of reasoning about cause and effect relations.